Financial Inclusion

 - Education about affordable financial services.

-- Financial capability for young people in the PHSE curriculum.
-Especially for children leaving care which represents an inequality.
-There is a need for money management and budgeting teaching in schools.
+- Financial capability for young people in the Personal, Social, Health and Economic (PHSE) curriculum.
+Especially for care experienced young people, which represents an inequality.
+There is a need for money management and budgeting teaching in schools and potentially through the Holiday Activities and Food (HAF) programme.

-- Further recognition that gambling and other addictions are as socially and financially draining as drug and alcohol addictions.
+- Further recognition that gambling and other addictions are as socially and financially draining as drug and alcohol addictions, and smoking.

 - Understand the relationship between educational attainment, earnings, and financial inclusion.